Gratuity Act Confusion: Does 190 Days in the Sixth Year Affect Eligibility?

 Madhu.T.K

-Sorry to correct Dr. B V Raghunath, there is no such provision under the Payment of Gratuity Act that gratuity is payable to an employee who has worked for 4 years and 190 days int he fifth year.
-The Act only says that an employee is entitled to gratuity only when he has 5 years continuous service.
-It is some court verdicts (not from the Supreme Court but High Court) that as the number of days required to constitute continuous service is 240 days in a period of 12 months for an establishment which work for six days in a week OR 190 days for workers engaged below the ground of a mine or for an establishment which work for five days in a week, that have interpreted that an employee who has worked for 240/190 days in the fifth year would be entitled to get gratuity.
+Sorry to correct Dr. B V Raghunath, but there is no provision under the Payment of Gratuity Act that states gratuity is payable to an employee who has worked for 4 years and 190 days in the fifth year.
+The Act only specifies that an employee is entitled to gratuity only when they have 5 years of continuous service.
+Some court verdicts (not from the Supreme Court but High Court) have interpreted that since the number of days required to constitute continuous service is 240 days in a period of 12 months for an establishment that works six days a week, or 190 days for workers engaged below the ground of a mine or for an establishment that works five days a week, an employee who has worked for 240/190 days in the fifth year would be entitled to receive gratuity.

 sandip.kolte@hoerbiger.com

-As per Section 4(1) of The Payment of Gratuity Act, Gratuity shall be payable to an employee on the termination of his employment after he has rendered continuous service for not less than five years.
+As per Section 4(1) of The Payment of Gratuity Act, gratuity shall be payable to an employee on the termination of employment after he has rendered continuous service for not less than five years.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute